-Inter showed a marked improvement after the break, but rarely threatened the Lazio goal and were punished when Klose met Antonio Candreva's right-wing cross with a sweetly struck volley in the 81st minute.
+Inter showed a marked improvement after the break, but rarely threatened the Lazio goal and was punished when Klose met Antonio Candreva's right-wing cross with a sweetly struck volley in the 81st minute.

-Etrit Berisha made his Serie A debut in goal for Lazio as regular number one Federico Marchetti was unavailable with a muscular problem.
+Etrit Berisha made his Serie A debut in goal for Lazio as regular No. 1 Federico Marchetti was unavailable with a muscular problem.
 Ricardo Alvarez returned from a one-match suspension for the Nerazzurri.

-Lazio looked more settled in the opening stages and Senad Lulic almost capitalised on confusion in the Inter box by lofting an effort just wide of the far post on 10 minutes.
+Lazio looked more settled in the opening stages and Senad Lulic almost capitalized on confusion in the Inter box by lofting an effort just wide of the far post 10 minutes in.